jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 $$hp(i)$$ is the set of tasks with priority ≥ that of task i.
 The strange brackets denote a **ceiling function**.
 The appearance of $$R_i$$ on both sides of the equation suggests a **recurrence relation**.

-### Computing the actual answer
+#### Example

-Let's _do_ an example.
-I nicked this task-set from the tutorials worksheet, and prioritised it deadline-monotonically (which is an optimal ordering):
+Task-set stolen from the tutorials worksheet, and prioritised deadline-monotonically (which is an optimal ordering):

  Task |  T  |  C  | Priority
 ------|-----|-----|----------